Aurora Australis icebreaker current position

 - Cargo capacity: 29 TEUs (containers), 1700 m3 bulk cargo, 1000 m3 supply fuel, 4 helicopters

-- Propulsion: 1 controllable-pitch propeller with nozzle; 3 thrusters (1 bow, 2 stern)
+- Propulsion: 1 controllable-pitch propeller with a nozzle; 3 thrusters (1 bow, 2 at the stern)

 Note: In the case of poor AIS coverage, tracking the vessel's current location will be impossible.
 You can see CruiseMapper's list of all icebreakers and ice-breaking research ships in the "itinerary" section of our Icebreakers hub.
 All states and their fleets are listed there.